sheedy/bower-component-list/readme.md

 # bower-component-list

-Aggregated list of components from the [Bower registry](https://bower.herokuapp.com/packages) and GitHub metadata.
+Aggregated list of components from the [Bower registry](https://bower.herokuapp.com/packages), GitHub metadata, bower.json/package.json keywords.

 Currently used as the back-end for the [Bower components site](https://github.com/sindresorhus/bower-components).

+The registry can also be filtered on a keyword to only get a subset of it.
+Useful if you for example want to embed a list of plugins for your framework on its website.
+Example: https://bower-component-list.herokuapp.com/keyword/web-components

 ### Getting Started